 2.3 Data Collection

-Fifteen (15) plants from each plot were randomly marked and used for all subsequent data collection on yield parameters.
+Fifteen (15) plants from each net plot were randomly marked and used for all subsequent data collection on yield parameters.
 The collected data on yield components included yield per plant, boll traits, such as boll weight, number of seeds per boll, seed weight, percent seed weight, lint weight, percent lint weight, and lint-seed ratio.
 Thirty-three bolls were picked from the sample plant, placed into paper envelopes per plant.
 The bolls were hand-ginned, and seeds and lint were placed in separate envelopes per boll.
 Data on plant yield was collected by weighing all the cotton seeds per plant.
 All cotton seeds per plant were picked and weighed using a Precisa XT Series 210A electronic balance.
 Mean weight in grams was obtained by dividing the total cotton seed yield per plant by the total number of plants [35].
 Data on boll weight was collected by weighing at least two bolls picked from the sample plant at random.
 Each boll was weighed using a Precisa XT Series 210A electronic balance.
 Mean boll weight was obtained by dividing the total cotton seed weight by the total number of bolls picked [36].
 Seed weight per boll was determined by ginning the bolls.
 Seeds were placed into separately labelled Kirk envelopes on a boll basis.
 The seeds from each boll were weighed using an electronic balance and each result was recorded in grams.
 The average seed weights were calculated by dividing the total seed weight by the number of seeds [37].
 After ginning, seeds obtained from the entire boll were pooled, counted, and divided by the total number of bolls to obtain the number of seeds per boll [38].
 Clean and dry samples of cotton seed were weighed and then ginned separately by hand.
 The lint obtained from each sample was weighed using an electronic balance and the average lint yield per boll was calculated by dividing the total lint weight by the number of bolls [39].
 The lint obtained from each boll was weighed, and the lint percentage was calculated using the formula: Lint percent = (weight of lint in a boll / weight of cotton seed in a boll) × 100 [39].
 The seeds obtained from each boll were weighed, and the percent seed weight was calculated using the formula: Seed percentage = (weight of seeds in a boll / weight of seed cotton in a boll) × 100 [40].
 The data on seed-lint ratio was calculated by dividing the weight of seed by the weight of lint per boll [41].

 2.4 Data Analysis